muflone/jekyll-muflone/_bluewho/english/faq.md

 ---
 ## What can do BlueWho for me?

-BlueWho can scan the network to find Bluetooth devices near you and inspect their Bluetooth services.
+BlueWho can scan the network to find Bluetooth devices near you.

 ## What cannot do BlueWho for me?